A visit to London in the 1990s meant trudging the streets in a desperate search for a culinary offering worthy of consumption.

 London is perhaps the most multicultural metropolis on the planet, and that’s certainly reflected in its modern dining scene.
 It will delight the senses and satisfy the most discerning of tastes.

-Here’s a list of top places to eat in London to suit every budget.
+Here’s a list of great places to eat in London to suit every budget.

 Cheap and cheerful